Iluvitari/AZ104-Notes/AZ-104 Overview.md

 ## Private Endpoints
 - Allows connection from all different places
-- Private endpoint connections tab in netw
+- Private endpoint connections tab in networking
+	- Just an IP with blob that can be cnamed in dns
+- Private endpoint aliases to private link connection
+- Can add a service that is in a vnet which overlaps your vnet

+## Azure Load Balancer